 Definition of Static Routing

-Static routing does not involve any change in routing table unless the network administrator alters or modify them manually.
+Static routing does not involve any change in routing table unless the network administrator changes or modify them manually.
 Static routing algorithms function well where the network traffic is predictable.
 This is simple to design and easy to implement.
 There is no requirement of complex routing protocols.

 The routing decisions are not made by current topology or traffic because the static routing systems can not react to network changes hence it doesn’t require extra resources to learn the changes.
 That is the reason, static routing is considered as inappropriate for large and constantly changing networks.

 Static routing is also known as non-adaptive routing which enables a pre-computed route to be fed into the routers offline.
 The administrative distance is a metric to measure the trustworthiness of the information received from a router.
-The default administrative distance for static route is 1, consequently the static routes will only be included in the routing table when there is a direct connection to that network.
+The default administrative distance for static route is 1, consequently the static routes will only be covered in the routing table when there is a direct connection to that network.
 Static routes can be considered as an efficient method for a small and simple network that does not change frequently.

 Definition of Dynamic Routing